Watering Regulations

 Water restrictions are part of Metro Vancouver’s Drinking Water Conservation Plan, a regional policy developed with member jurisdictions and other partners to manage the outdoor use of drinking water during periods of high demand, as well as during water shortages and emergencies.
 A summary of permitted activities during watering regulations is available in Metro Vancouver's Drinking Water Conservation Plan Summary document.

-Under Stage 2:
+Under Stage 3:

-• All lawn watering is prohibited
+• All lawn watering is prohibited.

-• Washing surfaces like driveways and sidewalks is prohibited except in limited circumstances
+• Washing surfaces like driveways and sidewalks is prohibited except in limited circumstances.

-Find full restriction details on Metro Vancouver's website at itsalldrinkingwater.ca.
+Find full restriction details on Metro Vancouver's website at itsalldrinkingwater.ca

-Why is the region moving to stage 2 water restrictions early?
+Why is the region moving to stage 3 water restrictions early?

 The snowpack in the water supply areas is well below normal, averaging around 50 per cent of the historical average, and considerably lower than last year.
 Although reservoirs are currently at typical levels, snowmelt helps keep reservoirs fuller longer.
 Forecasters are predicting a drought this summer, which means less rainwater refill reservoirs through to the fall, and warning water suppliers to prepare.
-It is anticipated that restrictions will be tightened in early June, when water use typically ramps up further.
-Read Metro Vancouver's April 28, 2026 media release for more details.

 Learn more about reservoir levels and water supply and demand factors on Metro Vancouver's website—conditions are shown and updated weekly during the high-demand season, from May through October.